Diastasis Recti and Pelvic Floor Friendly Exercises

 You’ll gain access to a webpage with links to 5 different “sets” and 5 different “circuits.”
-The SETS are composed of 5 exercises meant to be completely slowly and deliberately.
-The CIRCUITS are composed of 5 exercises (and some stretches) meant to be completed at a faster pace and within a set time limit to increase cardiovascular fitness.
+The SETS are composed of 5 exercises meant to be completed slowly and deliberately.
+The CIRCUITS are composed of 5 exercises (and some stretches) meant to be completed at a faster pace and within a set time to increase cardiovascular fitness.

 These exercises will not singlehandedly fix you, but they will get you moving and will provide a plan of action — sometimes that’s all we need.